Rolls (2022 film)

 Rolls (Булки) is a 2022 Russian comedy film directed by Oleg Asadulin.
 The film tells about a girl who dreams of her own cafe and finds herself in Sri Lanka, deprived of money, documents and a spouse, but with a hangover and three guys who do not like her at all, played by Kristina Asmus.

 Rolls is scheduled to be theatrically released in 2022, by KaroRental.

 Plot

-Talented baker Tanya Babanina from Protvino near Moscow bakes masterfully and dreams of her own cafe.
-But to fulfill a dream, they say, you need to get out of your comfort zone.
-And Tanya goes out on an international scale, finding crazy adventures on her rolls.
-One in Sri Lanka.
-Without money, documents and a husband who cheated on her immediately after the wedding.
-But with a hangover, in a winter coat and … under the same roof with three guys who are not at all happy with her.
+Talented baker Tanya Babanina from Protvino near Moscow is a master in the kitchen and dreams of opening her own café.
+However, to achieve her dream, she must step out of her comfort zone.
+Tanya's journey takes her on an international adventure, leading her to Sri Lanka.
+There, she finds herself without money or documents, having just experienced betrayal from her husband immediately after their wedding.
+In a state of confusion and hangover, she unexpectedly ends up sharing a roof with three frustrated young men, complicating her situation even further.